splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Click :guilabel:`Create New Team`.

 #.
-In the :guilabel:`Team name` dialog box, type a name for the team.
+In the :guilabel:`Team name` dialog box, enter a name for the team.

 #.
-(Optional) In the :guilabel:`Description` field, type a description of the team.
+(Optional) In the :guilabel:`Description` field, enter a description of the team.

 #.
 From the :guilabel:`Add Users` list, you can search for users with the search text box.